arminnh/cpl-scala-web-application/extensions.md

 * src/shared/src/main/scala/be/kuleuven/proman/models/TodoList.scala

 ### Textual Explanation of the Solution
 The TodoList class is the model that represents a list of todo entries.
 It has a name and is linked to a TodoProject.
 The TodoEntry class represents a todo entered by a user and is linked to a TodoList.
 The TodoListController handles client requests that are related to TodoLists (store or update a TodoList).
 The TodoListRepository handles all functionality related to storing/updating data about TodoLists.

 The ProjectScene contains functions that display/create/update/synchronise TodoLists.
 TodoList names can be edited by  users.
-Multi-user functionality is also present here: TodoLists get synchronised so that new lists are added and existing lists' names are updated.
+Multi-user functionality is also present here: TodoLists get synchronised so that new lists are added in the view and existing lists' names are updated.

 When creating new todo entry (ProjectScene's `submitNewTodo(form: Form)`), a list must be selected for the entry to be placed in.
 If this is not done, an error is shown in the alert div.

-Items that users mark as "finished" (by clicking on the green check mark) will move to the "Finished todos" list, which is a list in every TodoProject.
+Items that users mark as "finished" (by clicking on the button with the green check mark) will move to the "Finished todos" list, which is a list in every TodoProject.
 The "Finished todos" list cannot be edited and will always be at the bottom of the page.
 All the other lists are sorted by name in the ProjectScene.

 ## Persistence